 With this in mind, what successful strategies can universities adopt to ensure that students become graduates?
 And how can we use online tools to make sure that students are not disconnected from their courses and communities?

 Why should you attend?

 This conference will bring together experts and policymakers to help guide the sector in finding practical solutions to immediate problems, as well as scan the horizon for challenges ahead.
 It will be a unique opportunity to come together with colleagues and experts, share learnings and ideas, and discuss best practice for student retention in your institution.

 This event is essential for anyone working in retention, teaching and learning, student experience, or student success.
 Relevant job titles include:

 If you have any questions about this or any other of our events, please contact us on email@example.com or 07500 441505.

-We have a range of sponsorship opportunities available at this event.
-Please contact Esther Dudley, Head of Events and Engagement for information, tel: 07500 441501; email: email@example.com.
+We have a range of sponsorship opportunities available.
+Please contact Esther Dudley, Head of Events and Engagement for more information: firstname.lastname@example.org